 A Spontaneous Worldwide Sharing of Spiritual Experiences

 THIS website came into being with a momentum all its own.
-It began with the email sharing of personal spiritual experiences between a very few friends – mostly, but not entirely, members of Subud – and developed into a regular newsletter now reaching about 2,000 people all over the world.
-It continues right up to the time of this writing (May 2013) and looks set to do so into the future.
-God willing, for as long as they keep coming in, it is my intention to maintain the email circulation of new stories every other weekend and to add them to this site shortly thereafter.
+It began with the email sharing of personal spiritual experiences between a very few friends – almost entirely members of Subud – and developed into a regular newsletter reaching more than 1,500 people all over the world.
+It continues right up to the time of this edit (April 2022).
+God willing, it is my intention to maintain the email circulation of new contributions for as long as they keep coming in, and to add them to this site shortly thereafter.

-The consensus is that these postings, with the exception of artists and published authors, will generally be on an anonymous basis, and I hope you may be moved to contribute your own story to email@example.com.
-The feedback has been wonderfully encouraging.
+The initial consensus was that these postings, with the exception of artists and published authors, would generally be on an anonymous basis, and I hope you may be moved to contribute your own story to email@example.com The feedback has been wonderfully encouraging.
+Recently, however, it has been decided to identify contributors if they are comfortable with this, since subscribers love to know who they are.

-Bringing together and creating a permanent record of this precious collection by means of a website was the next logical step, and here I must record the immense debt of gratitude I owe to Sebastian Paemen, both for the inspiration to do so and for his extraordinary patience and support in helping to make it a reality.
+Bringing together and creating a permanent record of this precious collection by means of a website was the next logical step.
 Creating this site will mean that this treasury of personal testimonies will be available to Subud people everywhere, now and always.
+In due course, no doubt, they will also be published in book form.

 At the same time, provision must also be made for those spiritual brothers and sisters who have not received the Subud contact but who may find their way to this site, and to whom some of the terms used throughout will be unfamiliar – words such as ‘Bapak,’ ‘latihan’ and, of course, ‘Subud’ itself.
 In addition to pointing such friends towards the official Subud website at www.subud.com, therefore, I will also incorporate here a short extract from my book The Dawning – see www.thedawning.co.uk.